 - 1. An HTTPS request (from an internal client to an external server) arrives at the Security Gateway. - 2.
-The Security Gateway inspects the HTTPS request. - 3.
-The Security Gateway determines whether the HTTPS request matches an existing HTTPS Inspection rule: - If the HTTPS request does not match a rule, then the Security Gateway does not inspect the HTTPS payload. - If the HTTPS request matches a rule, then the Security Gateway continues to the next step. - 4.
-The Security Gateway validates the HTTPS certificate from the external server.
+The Security Gateway intercepts the HTTPS request. - 3.
+The Security Gateway determines whether the HTTPS request matches an existing HTTPS Inspection rule: - If the HTTPS request does not match a rule, the Security Gateway does not intercept the HTTPS connection.
+In this case, HTTPS Inspection is bypassed. - If the HTTPS request matches a rule, the Security Gateway intercepts the HTTPS connection and continues to the next step. - 4.
+The Security Gateway validates the certificate of the external server.

-The Security Gateway uses the Online Certificate Status Protocol (OCSP) standard.
+By default, the Security Gateway uses the Online Certificate Status Protocol (OCSP) standard to check for certificate revocation.